akmed772/dosvax/README.md

 ### Version History

 * Build 4481PS10 (2023/11/28)
-  - Added a patch program (dcbpatch) for DOS J4.x/J5.x to run graphics applications built by IBM BASIC Interpreter or IBM BASIC Compiler.
-This changes data of the Display Configuration Block to disable IBM 5550's Graphics Support Functions that are not supported by DOSVAX.
+  - Add a patch program (dcbpatch) for DOS J4.x/J5.x to run graphics applications built by IBM BASIC Interpreter or IBM BASIC Compiler.
+It changes a flag in the Display Configuration Block of DOS I/O workspace to disable IBM 5550's Graphics Support Functions that are not supported by DOSVAX.
   - Disable the input method (IME) to avoid disturbing keystrokes. (sdlmain.c)
 * Build 4481PS09 (2023/01/31)
   - Fix an issue that JEGA initialization has not been called since the Build 4467PS01.